Charles VII of France: Siege of Orléans

 After her encounter with Charles in March 1429, Joan of Arc set out to lead the French forces at Orléans.
 She was aided by skilled commanders such as Étienne de Vignolles, known as La Hire, and Jean Poton de Xaintrailles.
 They compelled the English to lift the siege on 8 May 1429, thus turning the tide of the war.
 The French won the Battle of Patay on 18 June, at which the English army present lost about half its troops.
 After pushing further into English and Burgundian-controlled territory, Charles was crowned King Charles VII of France in Reims Cathedral on 17 July 1429.

 Joan was later captured by Burgundian troops under John of Luxembourg at the Siege of Compiègne on 24 May 1430.
 The Burgundians handed her over to their English allies.
 Tried for heresy by a court composed of pro-English clergymen such as Pierre Cauchon, who had long served under English authorities, she was burnt at the stake on 30 May 1431.
+Charles took no action to save Joan, "an inaction for which he has ever since been condemned by Joan’s friends and admirers."

 French victory

-Nearly as important as Joan of Arc in the cause of Charles was the support of the powerful and wealthy family of his wife Marie d'Anjou, particularly his mother-in-law, Queen Yolande of Aragon.
-But whatever affection he may have had for his wife, or whatever gratitude he may have felt for the support of her family, the great love of Charles VII's life was his mistress, Agnès Sorel.
+Nearly as vital as Joan of Arc to the cause of Charles was the support of the powerful and wealthy family of his wife Marie d'Anjou, particularly his mother-in-law, Queen Yolande of Aragon.

-Charles VII and Philip the Good, Duke of Burgundy, then signed the 1435 Treaty of Arras, by which the Burgundian faction rejected their alliance with England and became reconciled with Charles VII, just as things were going badly for their English allies.
-With this accomplishment, Charles attained the essential goal of ensuring that no Prince of the Blood recognised Henry VI as King of France.

-Over the following two decades, the French recaptured Paris from the English and eventually recovered all of France with the exception of the northern port of Calais.